-We have always been clear that the answer to ‘what works’ in children’s social care will come from those closest to it – from social workers, from children and young people, from parents and carers, from senior leaders, from academics, charities and private sector providers.
-This is why we want to ensure all of these groups are involved in setting our research priorities for 2020 and beyond.
+We have always been clear that the answer to ‘what works’ in children’s social care will come from those closest to it – from social workers, from young people and care experienced people, from parents and carers, from senior leaders, from academics, charities and private sector providers.
+This is why we want to ensure all of these people are involved in setting our research priorities for 2020 and beyond.

 We understand that different groups will have different views and priorities, and it is important they are all heard and considered.

 But in order to take on board these views in a useful way – and ensure the research we conduct in the future has the greatest possible impact – we need to bring these different views together.
 To do this we will be using a modified version of the Delphi method.
 Our version of the Delphi method involves bringing together groups of individuals to respond to online surveys to identify and then score potential topics for research.

 They then receive anonymised feedback on others’ responses and are presented with the survey again.
 This should work to build consensus on priority topics among groups, whilst also allowing issues of high priority for a particular group to shine through.

 We are looking for people to join several online panels including: